-Heads up: Employees can only currently bring a personal grievance against their direct employer.
-From mid-2020, when the Employment Relations (Triangular Employment) Amendment Bill comes into force, employees in a triangular employment relationship, e.g. working via a recruitment agency or under a labour-hire model, will be able to bring a personal grievance against their employer and the third party they actually do the work for.
+Heads up: On 27 June 2020, the Employment Relations (Triangular Employment) Amendment Act comes into force.
+The Act gives employees in a triangular employment relationship, e.g. working via a recruitment agency or under a labour-hire model, the right to bring a personal grievance against their employer and the third party they actually do the work for.

 Personal grievances can get expensive